Survivor Series (2007): Storylines

 Survivor Series was the culmination of various scripted plots and storylines.
 For three months before the event, several professional wrestling matches and scripted plots were played out on WWE's programming—Raw, SmackDown!, and ECW—to create feuds between various wrestlers, casting them as heroes and villains.

 The main narrative for Survivor Series from the SmackDown! brand continued the events that unfolded at WrestleMania 23 in which The Undertaker defeated Batista for the World Heavyweight Championship.
 Over the course of several months, the two wrestlers fought in various matches over the title, which eventually involved Edge.
 The Undertaker was injured in one of these matches on the May 11 episode of SmackDown!, in which Edge had won the title after cashing in his Money in the Bank contract to defeat The Undertaker.
 During The Undertaker's absence, Edge was legitimately injured and vacated the championship, and The Great Khali won the vacant championship in a Battle Royal.
 At Unforgiven, Batista won the World Heavyweight Championship from Khali, and The Undertaker returned from his injury and defeated Mark Henry.
 Afterwards, the original feud between the two wrestlers was restarted and culminated into a singles match for the title at Cyber Sunday; Batista won this match and retained his title.
 On the November 2 episode of SmackDown!, a rematch was booked in a Hell in a Cell match at Survivor Series.

 The prime rivalry from the Raw brand continued a storyline that extended from Cyber Sunday, between WWE Champion Randy Orton and Shawn Michaels over Orton's title.
-At Cyber Sunday, Michaels was chosen by the WWE fans, via online voting, to face Orton for the title, though, Orton retained his title via disqualification.
+At Cyber Sunday, Michaels was chosen by WWE fans, via online voting, to face Orton for the title, though, Orton retained his title via disqualification.
 A rematch was promoted for Survivor Series on the October 29 episode of Raw, in which Michaels would face Orton for his title.
 Afterwards, Michaels and Orton fought in different match types over the weeks leading to Survivor Series.
 On the episode of Raw before Survivor Series, Michaels and Orton met "Face to Face", in which Orton attacked Michaels.